Ramsi-K/300-days-of-code/README.md

 # Coding Journey

 Welcome to my 300-day coding challenge focused on vision technologies!
 This repository documents my daily coding efforts in the realm of computer vision, encompassing tasks such as semantic segmentation, object detection, classification, reinforcement learning, and GANs.
+I will also be solving DSA problems from LeetCode on some days to improve my python skills.
+The 300 days would also include some general python based projects to showcase and improve my skills.
+The goal is to actively code for at least 1 hour a day for 300 days in the year 2024.

 ## Latest Update

 ### Basics of Reinforcement Learning on Custom Maze Environment

-- **Date**: 2024-01-28
+- **Date**: 2024-01-29

-- **Task Description**: Today's task involved delving into classic control tasks provided by Gymnasium, where I implemented and experimented with various reinforcement learning algorithms to understand their performance nuances.
-Additionally, I dedicated time to studying the theoretical underpinnings of Markov Decision Processes, Temporal Difference methods, Monte Carlo methods, and Q-Learning, deepening my understanding of these foundational concepts in reinforcement learning.
+- **Task Description**: Today's task involved tackling three LeetCode problems: "Two Sum," "Add Two Numbers," and "Median of Two Sorted Arrays."
+Through these challenges, I honed my problem-solving skills and algorithmic thinking, exploring different approaches to efficiently solve each problem and analyzing their time and space complexities.

 ## Purpose